Transplant team braves winter storm to deliver donor lungs to patient

-ST. LOUIS (KTVI) – A St. Louis man is alive thanks to an organ transplant team that persevered through incredible odds.
+ST. LOUIS (KTVI) – A Le Roy, Illinois man is alive thanks to an organ transplant team that persevered through incredible odds.
 That team had the task of transporting a pair of lungs through some very bad weather.

 “It really felt like minutes to spare.
 It was very high stakes,” said Dr. Katherine Caldwell.